Driving from Florence to Rome: what to see on a road trip

 Without making any stops it takes about 3 hours by car to go from Florence to Rome (and vice versa), using the A1 Autostrada (highway).
 But in the event of traffic jams, road works or traffic accidents it may take longer, so be prepared for the unexpected.

-Each stop along the way means leaving the highway and taking secondary roads, which are still easy to drive and offer magnificent views of the Italian countryside.
+The highway itself offers some really pretty views of the landscape of Tuscany and Lazio.
+But each stop along the way means leaving the highway and taking secondary roads, and that’s where you will really enjoy the most scenic views of the Italian countryside.

 How many stops along the way?